 DOES NOT INCLUDE:

-Tips* for guides & drivers.
+Tips for guides & drivers, lunches or evening meals.

 Low to medium* – slow pace walking with opportunity for regular stops in Antigua and surroundings, more demanding walk in Tikal archaeological site, with option of transport from entrance to main plaza.